-This clause establishes the distributor’s geographic range of action.
+This clause defines the distributor’s Territory, i.e. where it will be allowed to sell the products.
 It is important to be cautious though.
-Before assigning the American distributor too large a territory, it is good practice to make sure they have the organization means and resources to cover that territory.
+Before agreeing to a specific Territory, it is crucial to verify that the distributor has sufficient means and logistics to cover that territory.

-In general, it is good to start by allowing the distributor to operate in only one or few states.
-If the relationship continues satisfactorily for both parties, supplier may then look to extend the activity covered by the contract to additional states.
+In general, it is good practice to allow the distributor to operate in only one or just a few states.
+If the relationship continues satisfactorily for both parties, supplier may then agree to include additional states or areas.

 Duration and termination

-It is necessary to establish the duration of the contractual relationship and the instances in which the distribution agreement may be terminated.
+It is necessary to clearly define the term of the agreement and the events of default leading to termination.
 It is never advisable to rush into a long-term relationship with the distributor, at least initially.
-It is often best to start with a one-year duration contract, automatically renewable unless canceled, or with two or more years of contract including a provision which gives the right to terminate without cause, applying from the second year onward.
+It is often best to start with a one-year term, automatically renewable unless canceled upon prior notice.

-Likewise, it is crucial to establish the conditions allowing termination due to distributor’s default.
-For instance, if the distributor is not sufficiently performing, sells competitive products despite a non-compete clause, declares bankruptcy or enters into another insolvency procedure etc., the supplier should have the option to terminate the agreement.
+Likewise, it is crucial to establish the conditions allowing immediate termination due to a distributor’s breach.
+For instance, if the distributor is not performing according to predefined sales targets, sells competitive products despite a non-compete clause, declares bankruptcy etc., the supplier should have the option to terminate the agreement without notice.

 Minimum price, orders and quantities

 A minimum price per product can be established as per these terms, ensuring that is not considered an anti-competition practice.
-In some cases, establishing a minimum price can be justified in order to protect the prestige of the product.
+In some cases, establishing a minimum price can be justified in order to protect the commercial reputability of the product.